Walter Liggett: Crusade

 A. C. Townley and his following were concerned about the blatant corruption in the Leadership of the Farmer-Labor Party centering in the person of the titular head of the FLP, governor Floyd B. Olson and his political "Machine".
 From September 1934 until December 9, 1935, Walter Liggett, with his little weekly newspaper, fought the Olson Machine fearlessly in an alliance that was called the "Liggett - Townley Revolt".
 Liggett had become disgusted by what he saw as mounting evidence of corruption within the Farmer-Labor Party, of which the 'elder Lindbergh' - Charles August Lindbergh, A. C. Townley, and he himself had been among the chief founders in 1918.

 In a series of articles in the "Mid-West American", Liggett accused senior Farmer-Labor politicians of collusion with the leaders of the Twin Cities both the Irish mob and Jewish-American organized crime.
 He especially focused on their alleged connections to the North Minneapolis-based Romanian Jewish crime family and led by Jacob Blumenfeld and his older brother Isadore Blumenfeld, alias "Kid Cann".
 Liggett even made regular accusations of political corruption and racketeering against Minnesota Governor Floyd B. Olson, whom Liggett said deserved to be impeached and prosecuted.
 Liggett also repeatedly called in his articles for the United States Federal Government to become actively involved in investigating and prosecuting organized crime in the Twin Cities, as they had recently done so successfully against Chicago Outfit boss Al Capone.

 In response, Isadore Blumenfeld arranged a meeting with Liggett and allegedly offered him a bribe to stop his exposés.
 Liggett refused to accept the money and said that if he did it would make him even worse than Blumenfeld.
 Considering himself disrespected, Blumenfeld and his associates savagely beat Liggett up a short time later.
 Liggett unsuccessfully attempted to press charges.

 Soon after, Liggett was arrested and prosecuted on kidnapping and sodomy charges, but was acquitted after evidence of perjury by the alleged victims came to light.
 Liggett escalated his attacks and began printing a list of reasons for Olson's impeachment on the front page of the Midwest-American.

 In response, Blumenfeld associate Meyer Schuldberg telephoned Liggett and threatened him with a lawsuit for slander.
 Liggett responded, "Go ahead if you think I can't prove what I say!"
 Schuldberg allegedly responded that there were other ways to shut him up.

 Murder

-Soon after, at six p.m on the evening of December 9, 1935, Walter Liggett was slain in a drive by shooting with a Thompson submachine gun, as he stepped out of his car, groceries in his hand, in the lane behind their apartment in Minneapolis.
+Soon after, at six p.m on the evening of December 9, 1935, Walter Liggett was slain in a drive by shooting with a Thompson submachine gun, as he stepped out of his car, groceries in his hand, in the lane behind his apartment in Minneapolis.
 His wife Edith and daughter Marda were in the car only a few feet away and witnessed his death.
 Weeping and saying that she would never forget his grinning face, Mrs. Liggett picked Blumenfeld out of a police lineup as her husband's killer.
 Three other witnesses also identified Blumenfeld as the shooter.